 All-Day Saturday Class

 $550 (U.S.) per student for six months.
-One half to be paid when registering, with balance payable on the first day of class. bi-monthly payments can also be arranged.
-Students with good attendance may repeat the class.
+One half is to be paid when registering, and the balance payable on the first day of class.
+Students with timely and steady attendance may ask to repeat the class.

-Students need basic hand tools such as planes, chisels, saws, hammer etc.
+Students will need basic hand tools such as planes, chisels, saws, hammer etc.

 Below: The ‘Donlon Arques’ framed, and partially planked.

 Below: A finished round Chamberlain Skiff

 Above: Graduate student and friend Neil Kaku and his family on Tomales Bay in their round Chamberlain skiff that Neil built in the mid 1990s.